aelyakoubi/bookstore-BACK-END/README.md

 This was my first Back-end project at the WincAcademy what was real educational and fun!

+special was the learning of enum ItemType in my prisma.schema file to be able to create the record in the database:

+ enum ItemType {
+  BOOK
+  RECORD
+}

 Be aware of the right code:

 curl --request POST \